recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 ---

 We aim to create data and provide background information to inform decision makers and collection stewards.
-This material informs audio preservation work from collection management to selection for digitization, from collection care and preservation to access and awareness.
+This information touches on all aspects of recorded sound preservation, from work with vintage format types to the stories and communities whose perspectives are recorded in these sounds.

 As an organization dedicated to the coordination of resources that support awareness of recorded sound history and its preservation, we aim to provide